-5 For a complete list of all EPA verified technologies, consult the list at the following web site: http://www.epa.gov/cleandiesel/verification/verif-list.htm.
-Any diesel fuel and/or diesel fuel additive included on
+&lt;sup>8 For a complete list of all EPA verified technologies, consult the list at the following web site: www.epa.gov/verified-diesel-tech/verified-technologies-list-clean-diesel.
+Any diesel fuel and/or diesel fuel additive included on EPA's list or verified technologies is required to be registered in accordance with regulations at 40 CFR 79, Registration of Fuels and Fuel Additives.